National Disaster Medical Systems Exercise [Image 11 of 11]

 GREENVILLE, SC, UNITED STATES

-Greenville Memorial Hospital directors monitor the exercise in the command center, May 14, 2014, in Greenville, S.C.
+U.S. Soldiers from Fort Jackson Medical Department Activity, and personnel from various emergency medical departments conduct a meeting before the start of the National Disaster Medical System Exercise, May 14, 2014, at the Greenville-Spartanburg International Airport in Greenville, S.C.
 The 315th Airlift Wing hosted a National Disaster Medical System exercise to enable active, reserve and guard service members along with civilian agencies the ability to demonstrate medical rescue and treatment skills.
 The event took place at both Joint Base Charleston, S.C., the location of the simulated earthquake incident where patients received initial treatment, and Greenville, S.C., where patients were evacuated to for follow-on care.
 The NDMS is designed to augment the nation's medical response capability in a way that assists state and local authorities dealing with the medical impacts of a major disaster during peacetime while also providing support to military and the Department of Veterans Affairs medical systems.
 (U.S. Air Force photo by Staff Sgt.
 Perry Aston/Released)

 ||GREENVILLE, SC, US

 This work, National Disaster Medical Systems Exercise [Image 1 of 11], by SSgt Perry Aston, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.